carolinamonzo/heriline/README.md

 # heriline
-Scripts for hereditary variants analysis
+Scripts for hereditary variants analysis, can be run independently or:

 ### Arguments to run heriline:
    - Path to bed file